wdk-docs/feathers-docs/docs/_sources/guides/auth/recipe.oauth-basic.rst.txt

-FeathersJS Auth Recipe: Set up Basic OAuth Login
+Set up Basic OAuth Login
 ================================================

 The Auk release of FeathersJS includes a powerful new :doc:`../../api/authentication/server` built on top of